-A parent who does not want corporal punishment administered to his or her child must return the form included in the registration packet This signed statement must be submitted each school year.
+A parent who does not want corporal punishment administered to his or her child must indicate during the online registration process OR submit a written statement to the campus principal stating this decision.
+This signed statement must be submitted each school year.
 A parent may revoke this prohibition at any time during the school year by providing a signed statement to the campus principal.